Youcef Atal

-Youcef Atal (يوسف عطال; born 17 May 1996) is an Algerian professional footballer who plays as a right-back for Qatar Stars League club Al Sadd and the Algeria national team.
+Youcef Atal (يوسف عطال; born 17 May 1996) is an Algerian professional footballer who plays as a right-back for the Algeria national team.

 Club career

 After beginning his professional career in his native Algeria with Paradou AC, Atal was sent on loan to Belgian club KV Kortrijk in 2017.
 Despite a season in which he suffered a myriad of injuries, Kortrijk nevertheless decided to exercise the purchase option in the loan.
 Atal joined French club Nice from Kortrijk in 2018, and started the opening match of the season.
 He scored his first goal for his new side in November, recorded a hat-trick in April, and ended his first season with six total goals.
 He underwent surgery in December 2019 to repair a torn meniscus.

 On 9 February 2024, Atal signed for Turkish Süper Lig club Adana Demirspor until the end of the season.

 In September 2024, Al-Sadd SC of the Qatar Stars League signed Atal to a two-year contract.